AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 One or more details are missing or invalid (student name, index).
   * 1a1.
 EduBook informs the user of the invalid input.

   Use case ends.

 * 1b.
-Student does not exist.
+Student does not exist
   * 1b1.
 EduBook informs the user that the student does not exist.

   Use case ends.

-**Use case: UC4** - Assign an assignment to a student.
+**Use case: UC4** - Assign an assignment.

 **MSS**

-1. Tutor requests to assign an assignment to a student.
+1. Tutor requests to assign an assignment.
+2. EduBook checks whether the target is a student or a class.
-2. EduBook adds the assignment to the specified student.
+3. EduBook adds the assignment to the specified student or to every student in the specified class.

    Use case ends.

 **Extensions**

 * 1a.
-One or more details are missing or invalid (student name, assignment name).
+One or more details are missing or invalid (student/class name, assignment name)
   * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

 * 1b.
-Assignment already assigned to student.
+Assignment already assigned
   * 1b1.
-EduBook informs the tutor that the assignment has been assigned.
+EduBook informs the tutor that the assignment has already been assigned to the student or all students in the class.

   Use case ends.

 * 1c.
-Student does not exist.
+Target does not exist
   * 1c1.
-EduBook informs the tutor that the student does not exist.
+EduBook informs the tutor that the student or class does not exist.

   Use case ends.

-**Use case: UC5** - Unassign an assignment from a student.
+**Use case: UC4** - Unassign an assignment.

 **MSS**

-1. Tutor requests to unassign an assignment from a student.
+1. Tutor requests to unassign an assignment.
+2. EduBook checks whether the target is a student or a class.
-2. EduBook removes the assignment from the specified student.
+3. EduBook removes the assignment from the specified student or from every student in the specified class.

    Use case ends.

 **Extensions**

 * 1a.
-One or more details are missing or invalid (student name, assignment name).
+One or more details are missing or invalid (student/class name, assignment name)
     * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

 * 1b.
-Assignment does not exist for specified student.
+Assignment already unassigned
     * 1b1.
-EduBook informs the tutor that the assignment does not exist for the specified student.
+EduBook informs the tutor that the assignment has already been unassigned from the student or all students in the class.

   Use case ends.

 * 1c.
-Student does not exist.
+Target does not exist
     * 1c1.
-EduBook informs the tutor that the student does not exist.

-  Use case ends.

-**Use case: UC6** - Assign an assignment to a class.

-**MSS**

-1. Tutor requests to assign an assignment to a class.
-2. EduBook adds the assignment to every student in the specified class.

-   Use case ends.

-**Extensions**

-* 1a.
-One or more details are missing or invalid (class name, assignment name).
-    * 1a1.
-EduBook informs the tutor of the invalid input(s).

-  Use case ends.

-* 1b.
-Assignment already assigned to all the students in the class.
-    * 1b1.
-EduBook informs the tutor that the assignment has been assigned to all the students.

-  Use case ends.

-* 1c. class does not exist.
-    * 1c1.
-EduBook informs the tutor that the class does not exist.

-  Use case ends.

-**Use case: UC7** - Unassign an assignment from a class.

-**MSS**

-1. Tutor requests to unassign an assignment from a class.
-2. EduBook removes the assignment from the specified class.

-   Use case ends.

-**Extensions**

-* 1a.
-One or more details are missing or invalid (class name, assignment name).
-    * 1a1.
-EduBook informs the tutor of the invalid input(s).

-  Use case ends.

-* 1b.
-Assignment already does not exist for all the students in the class.
-    * 1b1.
-EduBook informs the tutor that the assignment does not exist for all the students.

-  Use case ends.

-* 1c. class does not exist.
-    * 1c1.
-EduBook informs the tutor that the class does not exist.
+EduBook informs the tutor that the student or class does not exist.

   Use case ends.